Astronomy Essentials

 View at EarthSky Community Photos. | Joel Coombs in Pahranagat National Wildlife Refuge, Nevada, captured this photo of a fireball on August 12, 2021.
 He wrote: “2 Perseids in 1 shot and 1 is a fireball.
 Went up to Upper Pahranagat Lake in hopes of getting a couple shots of the Perseids.
 With thunderstorms building all day, I wasn’t very hopeful.
 Clouds were rolling through all night, but there were clearings here and there.
 Just as the clouds were coming back I got to see this.”
 Thank you, Joel!

-Panoramic view of the night sky with the Milky Way and a long, thin glowing white streak.
+Night sky with the cloudy, dim Way and a very long, thin glowing white streak parallel to it.

 View at EarthSky Community Photos. | Peter Ryan in Point Judith, Rhode Island, captured this photo of a Perseid with the Milky Way on August 13, 2021, and wrote: “A single Perseid meteor alongside the Milky Way.”
 Thank you, Peter!